The Root Cause of Perfectionism in Highly Driven Empaths

 At the core of perfectionism is a need to control our outside reality, especially when there is chaos inside ourselves.
 The more we get lost in our internal turmoil and chaos, the more we cling to perfectionism and overachievement.
 I see this all the time in high performing, high achieving, exceptionally driven women.

-Here's what I want you to do the next time you catch yourself setting overly high standards for yourself:
+So, here’s what I want you to do the next time you catch yourself setting unrealistic standards for yourself:

 Pause for a moment to remind yourself what is at the core of this perfectionism: the shame and the fear of not being enough.

 Remember the little girl you were years ago and take time to feel how much she wanted to be loved; To be liked, accepted, and feel that she belonged.
 I want you to sit with that little girl and tell her, “I am here for you.
 I love you.
 Keep going.
 You don’t need to do everything perfectly to deserve my love.
 You’re amazing just the way you are.”

 Stay with those feelings and experience how it feels in your body.
 Perhaps you feel a sense of warmth, or some tension has been released.
 Take time to feel this sense of ease in your body.